pactus-project/docs/content/get-started/pactus-gui.md

 ### Wallet Mode

-On the first page, you will ask you how you want to create your wallet.
+On the first page, you will be asked how you want to create your wallet.
 Select the option to "Create a new wallet from scratch" and proceed to the next page.

 ![Initialize mode](/images/pactus-gui/wallet-mode.png)